 Tens of thousands of jazz lovers flock to see some of the finest international acts in the world performing in a variety of genres including rocket-fuelled funk and bluegrass, pop, blues, rock, reggae, and afro-centric music.
 The increasing number of fans has helped secure it an award for the Best Festival in the UAE.

-The Dubai World Cup is the richest horse race in the world, offering a purse of US$10 million, with US$3.6 million going to the winner of the mile-and-a-quarter race.
+The Dubai World Cup is one of the richest horse races in the world, offering a purse of US$12 million, with US$7.2 million going to the winner of the mile-and-a-quarter race.
 The event attracts the best horses and jockeys from around the world every year.
 A visit to the state-of-the-art racecourse is an event in itself with its floodlit sand and dirt track and television monitors in all areas.
 The competition is almost as fierce off the track among the style conscious who compete for title of the best dressed.

-For a more alternative shopping experience, tourists can visit the vibrant, colourful Box Park, an outdoor shopping area constructed out of disused shipping containers.
-Stores such as Urbanista Boutique sell contemporary brands like Comme Des Garcons and Kenzo, as well as championing local designers.
+For a more alternative shopping experience, tourists can visit the vibrant, colourful Boxpark, an outdoor shopping area constructed out of disused shipping containers.
+Stores such as Urbanista Boutique sell contemporary brands such as Comme Des Garcons and Kenzo, as well as championing local designers.
 The Beach at JBR offers a maze of chic boutiques for beach goers, selling brands such as River Island and Victoria's Secret.

 Shoppers will find an entirely different world in Dubai's traditional souks (markets).
-The Deira district plays host to the intricate jewellry of the Gold Souk, the fragrances of the Perfume Souk, and the aromas of the Spice Souk.
-Tourists can also lose themselves in the colourful stores of Satwa, where they will be greeted by an explosion of fabrics and textures.
+The Deira district plays host to the intricate jewellery of the Gold Souk, the fragrances of the Perfume Souk, and the aromas of the Spice Souk.
+Tourists can also lose themselves in the colourful stores of Satwa, where an explosion of fabrics and textures will greet them.
 Karama Road is the destination for those looking to purchase souvenirs.